anderlr/Strassen-Multiplication/README.md

 ---

- **Note**: There are two versions for this algorithm, one that takes input from the command line and one from a .ppm file and prints the result in a .ppm file as well.
+ **Note**: There are two versions for this algorithm, one that takes input from the command line and one from a .ppm file, it then sends the result to a .ppm file as well.